caitlinsigler/profile/README.md

 #### Educator (Jun.
 2018- Jul.
 2018)
 ##### Code Hobbits
 - Teach STEM focused Summer classes to students age 10-14 such as Virtual Reality, Circuit Playground, and Scratch & Makey Makey.
-- Utilize Scratch, MIT app Inventor, and Arduino to aloow students to gain experience and skills in various technologies.
+- Utilize Scratch, MIT app Inventor, and Arduino to allow students to gain experience and skills in various technologies.
 - Create a fun and inclusive environment with the goal of introducing young students to core STEM topics in a fun and educational way

 #### Immersive Study: Rwanda (Aug.
 2018)